Table of Contents

 My travel tip in Favignana

-Another thing to do around Trapani that we did not do is the town of Segesta.
-The town is about 30 minutes by car from Trapani.
-There you will find one of the most important archaeological remains in the area, the temple of Segesta.
+Another thing we did not do around Trapani was visit the town of Segesta, which is about 30 minutes by car from Trapani.
+You will find one of the most important archaeological remains there, the temple of Segesta.

 3 | Palermo